How to Easily Make a Desk Out of an Old Door

 Step 4: Assemble & Paint the DIY Craft Desk Towers

 The nice thing about the IKEA Klimpen furniture is that there are several different options for bases.
-You can do drawer units, shelves or a combination of the two as you see here: IKEA Klimpen
+You can do drawer units, shelves, or a combination of the two as you see here: IKEA Klimpen

 Step 5: Final Touches for Your DIY Craft Table

 Now that everything is dry, it’s time to assemble your craft table.
-To get the heavy piece of glass on the door, I laid the glass flat on the ground on a blanket like you can see in the video here.
+To get the heavy piece of glass on the door, I laid the glass flat on the ground on a blanket as you can see in the video here.

-Then, I wiped down the top of the glass with windex and a rag to remove any dust particles or smudges.
+Then, I wiped down the top of the glass with Windex and a rag to remove any dust particles or smudges.
 This will be the side of the glass that goes against the door so you want to make sure it is clean.